ccacNMorris/VizGit203/Visualize Yourself/README.md

 #### Is there a consistent correlation between task completion and calendar motivation.

 ### Rationale:
 #### I wanted to see if looking at a calendar schedule each morning and night would improve my motivation to complete certain tasks throughout the day.
-I also wanted to see whether following the schedule or not would effect my feeling of life balance.
+I also wanted to see whether the type of schedule I created is overall effective.

 ### Hypothesis:
 #### I hypothesize that by having a visual of my daily schedule it will motivate me to complete all tasks.
 By completing all tasks I will create a healthier and more productive lifestyle for myself.
 I am uncertain whether this approach is sustainable due to the unpredictability of life.
 Variables can pop up spontaneously that make the schedule impossible to follow.